nflsilva/nds-gbabf/README.md

 ## Why?
 Currently, off the shelf flash cartridges for the Nintendo Game Boy Advance are fairly expensive.
-Furthermore, to program these devices, it is also required a cartridge programmer.
+Furthermore, programming these devices requires a cartridge programmer.
 This approach is user friendly but does require some monetary investment, extra software and world-wide shipping.

 As an alternative, this project offers a more affordable and convenient way of using some chinese bootlegs as flash cartridges, taking advantage of their high availability and how easy it is to run homebrew solutions on the Nintendo DS and Nintendo DS Lite.